-If you’d rather add something a bit tougher, a tempered glass protector may be a better option.
-These are much harder to fit – as they’re glass, they’re not as flexible or as forgiving as plastic.
+If you’d rather add something a bit tougher, a tempered glass protector is be a better option.
+These are much harder to fit as they’re not as flexible or as forgiving as plastic.

-Also consider this: the cheaper aluminium Apple Watch Sport is actually a lot less prone to obvious scratches than the fancier stainless steel version in terms of body (if not screen, as noted above).
+Also consider that the cheaper aluminium Apple Watch is actually a lot less prone to obvious scratches than the fancier stainless steel version in terms of body (if not screen, as noted above).